Hollidah/space_shooter_game/README.md

 # Space Shooter Game 🚀

 A simple 2D game built using Python and Pygame.
 The game challenges players to defend space by controlling a spaceship, shooting down invading enemies, and surviving as long as possible.

 The game also integrates AI for smarter enemy movement and a database for storing high scores.This game includes:
     - Player movement and shooting
     - Enemy/Alien movement integerated with AI
     - Bullet collision detection
     - Databse integration to handle CRUD operations

+# Objective
+Destroy all aliens before they reach the bottom of the screen to win.
+Avoid letting any alien cross the bottom boundary, or the game ends in defeat.

+# Controls
+Left and Right Arrow Keys: To move the spaceship
+Spacebar: To shoot bullets
+Game Over: If an enemy reaches the bottom of the screen.
+Win: Defeat all waves of enemies.
+Q: Quit game

+# Scoring
+Each alien destroyed awards 10 points.
+After winning or losing, enter your name (via console) to save your score, then view the top 5 scores on-screen.

 # Features